oyogo/Django_notes/README.md

 ```

-Up until this point, if you ls your directory should have the contents listed below
+Up until this point, your directory should have the contents listed below

 ```